 MOURNING DOVE's target audience is anyone who fears climate disaster, or who already experienced wildfires, floods, or worse.
 Comparable books are Holsinger's family saga DISPLACEMENTS, and Bacigalupi's strong character novel WATER KNIFE.
 MOURNING DOVE was inspired by UNCLE TOM’S CABIN and GRAPES OF WRATH, novels that changed the world.

-I am querying you because you represent Young Adult fiction, and you express interest in Nature/Ecology non-fiction.
-MOURNING DOVE is 81,000 words.
+I am querying you because your MSWL shows interest in character, plot, and romance and includes the family saga genre.
+MOURNING DOVE is complete at 81,000 words.
 This is a multiple submission.
 Thank you for your time and consideration.Richard Shawn Weinstein, SFWA member